+Given a $q$-cluster $\Omega$, recall that $M : \R^n \rightarrow E^{(q-1)}$ (defined in Subsection \ref{subsec:M}) denotes the first variation of volume operator under translation fields:

-By Lemma \ref{lem:MKernelAndDef}, if $\Omega$ is full-dimensional and stable then $M$ has trivial kernel and $q \geq n+1$, so if we are given that $q \leq n+1$ then necessarily $q=n+1$ and $M$ must be surjective.
+By Lemma \ref{lem:MKernelAndDef}, if $\Omega$ is full-dimensional, regular and stable then $M$ has trivial kernel and $q \geq n+1$, so if we are given that $q \leq n+1$ then necessarily $q=n+1$ and $M$ must be surjective.
 This reduces the proof of Proposition \ref{prop:full-dimensional-implies-flat} to the following slightly more general claim:

-\begin{proposition} A stable regular cluster (with respect to $\gamma$) for which $M$ is surjective is flat. \end{proposition} \begin{proof} Let $\Omega$ be a stationary, regular and non-flat cluster, for which $M$ is surjective; we will show that it is unstable.
+\begin{proposition} A Gaussian-stable regular cluster for which $M$ is surjective is flat. \end{proposition} \begin{proof} Let $\Omega$ be a stationary, regular and non-flat cluster, for which $M$ is surjective; we will show that it is unstable.

 By Lemma \ref{lem:R}, there exist $\eps_1,\eps_2 > 0$ and a linear combination $X = \sum_{i=1}^q a_i X_i$ of $(\eps_1,\eps_2)$-approximate inward fields $\{ X_1,\ldots, X_q \}$, so that $R(X) < 0$, where recall: